-We believe that, based on our current operating plan, our cash, cash equivalents and investments of \$38 million as of March 31, 2022, will enable us to fund our operating expenses into the fourth quarter of 2023.
+Following our decision to cease enrollment in our NSCLC trial in June 2022 and the cash preservation measures we have identified, we believe that, based on our current operating plan, our cash, cash equivalents and investments of \$32.4 million as of June 30, 2022, will enable us to fund our operating expenses through the first quarter of 2024.
 Our funding estimates are based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate.
 In any event, our cash, cash equivalents and investments will not be sufficient to fund all of the efforts that we plan to undertake or to fund the completion of development or commercialization of ALRN-6924, see "Liquidity and Capital Resources."
 Our future viability is dependent on our ability to raise additional capital to finance our operations.